armbian/documentation/docs/WifiPerformance.md

 ### 3. Create UDEV Rule

+!!! warning

     This step is only necessary if your network device does not have a predictable interface name.

 - Use a predictable name like `wl<MAC>` to avoid interface conflicts.
 - Add rule in `/etc/udev/rules.d/70-persistent-net.rules`: